 If you have a larger amount of income at your disposal, you’ll be able to pay more back.
 The more money you can pay, the smaller the amount of debt there will be to write off.
 If you also receive additional funds, such as an inheritance, this may affect your IVA repayments and could result in you writing off less.

-To apply for an IVA, and to speak with one of our expert advisors, get in touch through with us today.
-With no obligation on your part, our specialist team can discuss your circumstances and help determine if an IVA is the best option for you.See if I qualify
+To apply for an IVA, and to speak with one of our expert advisors, get in touch with us today.
+Our specialist team can discuss your circumstances and help you decide if an IVA is the best option for you.See if I qualify

 Setting up an IVA